 - Social media pages of your business

 - Chat functionalities (on the company website and on social media pages)

 - Company blog (comments)

-It is clear that your Gen Z audience will likely connect with you on social media as well as through email, so don’t send the same message on every single platform you use.
-Consider how different marketing platforms work together to augment the effectiveness of one digital marketing campaign instead of considering each channel individually.
+Seeing as your Gen Z audience will likely connect with you on both social media and email, don’t send the same message on every single platform you use.
+Consider how different marketing platforms work together to augment the effectiveness of one digital marketing campaign instead of considering each channel independently of one another.

-Maintain the right branding message across every individual platform and based on its own communication style.
+Maintain the right branding message across every individual platform and based on a consistent communication style that can be tweaked per platform.
 You might want to switch up the tone of your message to coincide with the way Gen Z uses each platform, but your overall message needs to stay the same.